Both sides bury dead as Ukraine slides towards war

 KRAMATORSK/ODESSA Ukraine Both sides have been burying their dead as Ukraine slides further towards war, with supporters of Russia and of a united Ukraine accusing each other of tearing the country apart.

-Tuesday was generally quieter than past days in most of eastern and southern Ukraine, but violence flared at dusk in the eastern port of Mariupol, where a spokesman for pro-Moscow militants told Russia's Itar-Tass news agency that one person was killed and three wounded in an attack on a checkpoint.
+Tuesday was generally quieter than past days in most of eastern and southern Ukraine, but violence flared in the eastern port of Mariupol in the evening, according to local media.

+The Web site 0629.com.ua posted pictures of tyres blazing outside the city council building, which had already been occupied by pro-Russian protesters and thick smoke pouring over the city centre.
+Some streets were barricaded by buses or walls of tyres and people heard shooting near a local military base.

 In Kramatorsk, a separatist-held town in the east that saw an advance by Ukrainian troops at the weekend, the coffin of 21-year-old nurse Yulia Izotova was carried through streets stilled by barricades of tyres and tree trunks on Monday.
 Scattered red carnations traced the route.